systarch/puppet-rsnapshot/README.md

 parameters in this class will get exported to a backup server and merged with it's parameters to build the client specific configuration.

-This class has two required parameters- the backup `server`, which should be an fqdn, and an array of `directories` to back up.
+This class has 1 required parameter- the backup `server`, which should be an fqdn, and an optional parameter for an array of `directories` to back up.
 Additional options, such as retain rules or cronjob times, can be overridden as needed.

 When the retain values are set to zero, no cron entry for that specific